Zamboanga Zamboanga Peninsula, Philippines Travel Guide

 A detailed budget helps you plan your spending in Zamboanga City.
 The Philippine Peso (PHP), symbolized by ₱, is the local currency.

 Philippine Peso (PHP) is the local currency.
 Major banks and authorized money changers are available in Zamboanga City.
-Exchange a small amount of currency at the airport upon arrival in the Philippines or at a major bank in Zamboanga.
+Exchange a small amount of currency at the airport when you arrive in the Philippines or at a major bank in Zamboanga.

 Tipping is not mandatory in the Philippines but is appreciated for good service.